Bringing a Sharper Lens to Data Reviews: Part 1

 How to plan for data reviews

-Considering equity alongside data is not just about what you look at, but also how you look at it.
+Considering fairness alongside data is not just about what you look at but also how you look at it.
 Data about student learning may appear to be objective indicators, but the way they are interpreted is always subjective.
 Such subjectivity leaves room for bias to shape the stories we perceive and what we believe.

 Approach data reviews as a collaborative, team-based process that allows you to describe and reach a shared vision of student success.
 Data reviews offer the opportunity to draw on team members’ unique perspectives and skillsets to uncover and explore trends within classrooms and schools.

-Try taking these actions to prepare for an equitable review process.
+Try taking these actions to prepare for a sharper review process.

 Assemble your team